Blog > Billing & Insurance > Complete Guide to Mental Health Billing

 Another tip for submitting claims properly is to familiarize yourself with common claims forms that many insurance companies use, such as the UB-04 form.
 This form is usually reserved for mental health clinics and specialized health centers for medical billing.
 The UB-04 and other mental health forms are uploaded on some compliant software programs, making it easier for you to electronically fill out and file the form.

-If you follow these guidelines for submitting claims, you can feel confident that your time spent on these processes will be reduced and feel less intimidating.
+If you follow these guidelines for submitting claims, you can feel confident that your time spent on these processes will be reduced, and feel less intimidated.

 4. Understand CPT Codes